msuwama/sudoku/README.md

 - [ ] Clean up the UI
 - [ ] Add different options for initialising the game
 - [ ] Add Undo/Redo
-- [ ] Add pencil marking option like corner or center in smaller fonts
 - [ ] Add color highlighting
 - [ ] Add option to select multiple cells with dragging or shift/ctrl
 - [ ] Add other rules like killer or chess sudoku